SPARC-FAIR-Codeathon/2024-team-2/README.md

 - **store assembled workfow descriptions in a FAIR manner** such that they can potentially be e.g. [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc)

 Providing these capabilites would:
-- significantly improve search functionality, especially if it is integrated with shared infrastructure such as the SPARC portal.
-This would allow users to:
+- significantly improve resource search functionality, especially if it is integrated with shared infrastructure such as the SPARC portal.
+This would allow users to find existing tools and models that may already enable evalaution of some or all of the quantities that they are interested.
-  - search for the quantities that they are interested in by leveraging knowledge of existing tools and models that may already provide those quantities.
 - maximise finability, reusabilty, and therefore, the impact of existing SPARC resoures (providing an pathway for other communities that are building tools and models to make use of SPARC data)
 - support reuse of assembled workflows by the community for generating scientific advances.
 - help the community identify gaps in our knowledge and capabilites to support and help prioritise future research developments